t1stm/ndithering-extended/readme.md

 - `git submodule update --init --recursive`
 - `uv run nvibrant-build`

-You should have the executable located at `release/nvibrant*`
+You should have the executables for all driver versions located at `nvibrant/resources/*.bin`, then:

+- Either run any compiled executable directly, ideally matching your driver version,
+- Install with `pip install .` to have `nvibrant` available in the user site packages
+- Directly run as `uv run nvibrant (args)` to handle all of that and python for you

 ## 🚀 Usage